We provide tools that help you test and debug the software that you develop.

 We think software tools should concentrate on one job at a time.
-Your memory leak tool should be all about memory issues – it shouldn’t also be trying to be a performance profiler and a deadlock detector at the same time.
+Your memory leak tool should be all about memory issues – it shouldn’t be trying to be a performance profiler and a deadlock detector at the same time.

 The right tool for each job.